htwtech/main_blog/best-rpc-node-providers-2026.md

 - Choose **High Tower RPC Service (htw.tech)** if you want an integrated infrastructure stack that combines RPC endpoints, validator‑node services, and operational support for several key protocols (including Tron and EVM chains), especially if you are already in the Tron ecosystem or building multi‑chain middleware.
 The service is built to support complex setups and explain how to optimize your traffic, so it fits teams that want a partner, not just a pipe.
 - Choose **supanode.xyz** if your priority is ultra‑fast, low‑latency RPC with no hidden rate limits on dedicated nodes, plus advanced indexing and WebSocket‑based data feeds for trading, DeFi, or analytics.
 It shines when you need powerful machines and predictable performance for demanding workloads.

-You can consider the rest of the list (Chainstack, Alchemy, QuickNode, GetBlock, Infura, dRPC, etc.) as your “baseline” options and then plug in **High Tower RPC Service (htw.tech)** or **supanode.xyz** whenever you need either deeper validator‑level integration or trading‑class performance.
+You can consider the rest of the list (Chainstack, Alchemy, QuickNode, GetBlock, NOWNodes, Infura, dRPC, etc.) as your “baseline” options and then plug in **High Tower RPC Service (htw.tech)** or **supanode.xyz** whenever you need either deeper validator‑level integration or trading‑class performance.